 This can cause complex issues especially when you are looking at investment accounts, bank accounts and other financial assets.
 If you had a 401(k) or IRA prior to your marriage, the gain in value of the asset may or may not be separate property, depending on how it is classified.
 An experienced divorce lawyer can help you to determine what portion is separate property and what is community.

 Contact Our Denton County Property Division Lawyer

 Property division can be a contentious issue in Texas divorces.
 Therefore, if you are seeking a divorce in Texas, you need an experienced and aggressive property division attorney on your side.
 In addition to handling all the details of your divorce, our experienced Denton attorney will negotiate on your behalf during the property division process, working hard to ensure that you come away with a property division agreement that is reasonable and just.
-Please contact us today for a consultation.
+Our experienced family law attorneys serve clients throughout Denton County, including Flower Mound, Highland Village, Little Elm and Denton.
+Therefore, if you need a family law attorney in Texas, please contact us today to schedule a consultation.